Join Over 14,000 Veterans – Get Exclusive Monthly Insights

 Marginal Employment and TDIU

 Not all jobs disqualify you.
 Marginal employment may still allow you to qualify for TDIU.
-This includes part-time work or employment in a so-called “protected environment.”
-A protected work environment is one that shields the employee from competition in the job market.
+This includes part-time work or jobs in a so-called “protected environment.”
+A protected work environment shields the employee from competition in the job market.

-The VA looks at whether your work reflects true financial independence.
+The VA assesses whether your work demonstrates genuine financial independence.
 Earning $500 monthly at a family business likely won’t count against you.
 But $2,000 monthly at a full-time job probably would.

 Is Being Self-Employed a Factor in TDIU Eligibility?